Create your auth token and configure Sentry

 - In Sentry, open the target Project.

-- Go to Project Settings → General and locate the ID field.
+- Go to Project Settings → General and locate the Project ID field.

 - Copy the numeric Project ID (not the slug).